Americo-Chaquisse/api-blueprint/README.md

 [![slack](https://apiblueprint-slack.herokuapp.com/badge.svg)](https://apiblueprint-slack.herokuapp.com/)

-A powerful high-level API design language for web APIs.
+Test A powerful high-level API design language for web APIs.

 API Blueprint is simple and accessible to everybody involved in the API design lifecycle.
 Its syntax is concise yet expressive.